thepreacher31/thepreacher31/README.md

 - 💞️ I’m looking to collaborate on ... projects that will help me learn and make tremendous impact through data secuirty and analysis in the world and net.
 - 📫 How to reach me ... +2348138965973
 - 😄 Pronouns: ... he/him
-- ⚡ Fun fact: ... i am a flight attendant.
+- ⚡ Fun fact: ... i am a flight attendant..

 <!---
 thepreacher31/thepreacher31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.